Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Application to COVID-19

 The main effects of $\mathcal{R}_0(\mathbf{x})$ are demonstrated in Figure \ref{fig:main_effect}.
-As have shown in the sensitivity analysis, the intervention factor has larger variations in the main effects, ranging from -0.1 to 0.3, whereas the main effects of the weather factors range from -0.1 to 0.1.
+As shown in the sensitivity analysis, the intervention and temperature factors both have larger variations in the main effects, ranging from -0.1 to 0.3, whereas the main effects of other weather factors mostly range from -0.1 to 0.1.
 Among these six factors, it shows that temperature and government intervention both have negative effects on the virus spread for all of the cities, while other factors have no common trend.
-In particular, except for Houston, it appears that decreasing the temperature in 10$^\circ$F will increase roughly 0.025 in the basic reproduction number.
+In particular, it appears that a decrease of 10$^\circ$F in temperature leads to an increase of roughly 0.06 (with a standard error (SE) of 0.0354) in the basic reproduction number.
 This result is quite promising in the sense that most of the existing methods cannot directly quantify the effect of temperature on the basic reproduction number.
-The intervention factor shows that the basic reproduction number can be effectively reduced if governments implement more restrictions to combat the COVID-19 outbreak, especially for Baltimore and Chicago, which can decrease approximately 0.4 in the basic reproduction number from no intervention to the strictest restriction.
+The intervention factor shows that the basic reproduction number can be effectively reduced if governments implement more restrictions to combat the COVID-19 outbreak, especially for New York and San Francisco, where a change from no intervention to the strictest restrictions can lead to a decrease in the basic reproduction number of approximately 0.42 (SE 0.03).
 This finding is consistent with the results in some recent work on the effect of government intervention for COVID-19, such as \cite{flaxman2020estimating,haug2020ranking,haldar2020effect,wang2020mitigate}.